 At Belmont School our aim is to teach History as an inspiring subject which advances pupils’ knowledge and understanding of Britain and the wider world in the past whilst also enabling pupils to develop the concepts and skills of young historians.
 When teaching History, we aim to equip the pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

-During History lessons, children develop a variety of historical skills such asking valid questions, drawing conclusions, understanding historical concepts such as continuity and change, cause and consequence, creating structured accounts and using and understanding methods of historical enquiry.
-We provide opportunities for children to develop an understanding and appreciation of the great variety and diversity within our society and the world today and also in the past.
-As a school, we foster close links with local historical organisation such as Sharpes’ Pottery Museum and the Local Mining Association which enable the children to actively investigate and appreciate the rich history of Swadlincote.
+During History lessons, children develop a variety of historical skills such as asking valid questions, drawing conclusions, understanding historical concepts such as continuity and change, cause and consequence, creating structured accounts and using and understanding methods of historical enquiry.
+We provide opportunities for children to develop an understanding and appreciation of the great variety and diversity within our society and the world today and also in the past thus enabling every pupil at our school to benefit from a broad and balanced History curriculum.